dec1/practical_devops/devops/kubernetes/ref/general/architecture.md

             - manages the Pods and the containers running on a machine
             - watches the API Server for new work assignments and maintains a reporting channel back
             - glue between Kubernetes and container runtime engine, and ensures that containers are running and considered healthy.
-            - runs as a system service (kubelet.service) in the node's os
+            - runs as a `linux system service` on the node

         #####
         - **Container (runtime)**